Kyle Phillips, Director, Corporate and Financial Crime

 - Follow on Twitter

-I am a Senior Associate specialising in corporate and financial crime advising companies and individuals in relation to a range of business crime related issues including fraud, bribery and corruption and money laundering.
+I am a Director specialising in corporate and financial crime advising companies and individuals in relation to a range of business crime related issues including fraud, bribery and corruption and money laundering.

 I have particular expertise in representing companies and individuals investigated by UK and overseas enforcement agencies including the Serious Fraud Office, the Crown Prosecution Service, the Financial Conduct Authority, the U.S. Department of Justice, Her Majesty’s Revenue and Customs, the National Crime Agency and the Information Commissioner's Office.
 My cases are often complex and multi-jurisdictional.

 I am recognised as an associate to watch by Chambers and Partners 2019 which describes me as being "respected for his work in fraud cases and other financial crime matters.
 Sources describe me as a "fantastic" and "very approachable, hands-on lawyer."

 I have been instructed in investigations across many sectors including: